About the Graduate Program

 DEADLINE FOR APPLICATION AND ALL MATERIALS IS DECEMBER 1

-The Fall 2023 application cycle has now closed.
-Our next admission cycle will be for Fall 2024 and that application will be due by December 1, 2023.
+Our next admission cycle is for Fall 2024 and that application will be due by December 1, 2023.
 We do not admit students in Spring or Summer.

-- TOEFL scores can be sent using institutional code: 4853
+- TOEFL - 80 or higher.
+Scores can be sent using institutional code: 4853

 2. You can contact the International Office of Admissions at email@example.com or visit their website if you have further questions regarding submission of your scores.